-113-114 Ag Business & Finance
+113-114 Advance Ag Science A

-Prerequisite: Ag Biology, Agri-Science 1(no longer offered)

-Agribusiness and finance is designed to give students a background in the decision making process and day-to-day financial management skills required to effectively operate a business.
+Prerequisite: Ag Biology, Agri-Science 1 (no longer offered), Animals in the Environment (consecutively).
+Advanced Ag Science A is designed to give students a background in the decision making process and day-to-day financial management skills required to effectively operate a business.
 Through exploring business types, economics, marketing, and business planning management, students will be introduced to business communications, along with ethics and social responsibility.
 Students will begin to develop a business plan where they will learn about financing, recordkeeping, accounting, staffing, taxes and government regulations (all necessary for the protection of their business).
 Students then move into marketing, investigating how to persuade others to buy their products and services and learning how to manage an existing business.

-115-116 Ag Communications & Leadership 餐
+115-116 Advance Ag Science B

-Prerequisite: Ag Biology, Agri-Science 1(no longer offered), Ag Animals in the Environment (consecutively)
+Prerequisite: Ag Biology, Agri-Science 1 (no longer offered), Animals in the Environment (consecutively).
 This program provides advanced agriculture students with instruction on leadership and communication skills with a focus on opportunities in the agriculture industries.
 Topics will include communication research, verbal and written communications, journalism, mass media, agricultural policy and human relations.
 Other topics may include problem solving, decision making and teamwork skills.
 An essential part of this course will be leadership activities and Supervised Agricultural Experience Programs.
 The appropriate use of technology and industry equipment is an integral part of this course.
 Upon successful completion of this course, students will have acquired entry-level skills for employment and be prepared for post-secondary education.